Good news, today we’re going to be recreating the well-known and much loved banana bread recipe.

 Don’t you think so?
 Try it out and send us your thoughts!

-In a large bowl, whisk together the dry ingredients: all-purpose flour, baking powder, baking soda, salt, cinnamon, cardamom, and nutmeg.
+In a large bowl, whisk together the dry ingredients: 1 1/2 cups all-purpose flour, 1 tsp baking powder, 1 tsp baking soda, 1/4 tsp salt, 1 tsp cinnamon, 1/4 tsp cardamom, and 1/4 tsp nutmeg.

 Preheat the oven to 350°F. Grease the loaf pan with butter (our baking pan size is 10 x 5 x 2.5 inches).

-In a second large bowl, cream together butter, sugar, and coconut milk.
-Beat the eggs in one egg at a time, whisk with a hand mixer until combined.
+In a second large bowl, cream together 3 tbsp butter, 1/2 cup sugar, and 2 tbsp coconut milk.
+Beat 2 eggs in one egg at a time, whisk with a hand mixer until combined.

-Continue to add to the second bowl Greek yogurt, vanilla extract, and chopped walnuts.
+Continue to add to the second bowl 2 tbsp Greek yogurt, 1 1/2 tsp vanilla extract, and 4 oz chopped walnuts.
 Whisk together until fully incorporated.

 After the baked bananas have cooled down, peel and mash them until smooth, using a fork or a potato masher.
 Add the mashed bananas to the second bowl.